elonen/clapshot/deploy/compose/README.md

 This guide starts with a local test deployment and works up to a public, TLS-terminated production deployment.

-## Quick start — htwicket auth on 127.0.0.1, no HTTPS
+## Quick start — HTWicket auth on 127.0.0.1, no HTTPS

 The following runs full stack with a built-in login form, on your machine, over plain HTTP.
 No DNS, no certs yet — the shipped defaults already point at `http://127.0.0.1:8080/`.